 Name of Directors No. of Meetings Attended Held Ybhg.
-Tan Sri Datuk Dr. Johari bin Mat (Chairman, Independent, Non-Executive) 1 1 Y. Hormat Dato' Jeremy Derek Campbell Diamond (Independent, Non-Executive) 1 1 Mr. R. Nadarajan (Independent, Non-Executive) 1 1
+Tan Sri Datuk Dr. Johari bin Mat (Chairman, Independent, Non-Executive) 1 1 Y. Hormat Dato'Jeremy Derek Campbell Diamond (Independent, Non-Executive) 1 1 Mr. R. Nadarajan (Independent, Non-Executive) 1 1 b) Conducted assessment and made recommendation to the Board for its approval for the Directors who are seeking re-election under Article 107 of the Company's Constitution at the forthcoming A.G.M..

-The Nomination Committee had in 2020 undertaken various activities in the discharge of their duties and these are summarized as follows:-
+The Nomination Committee had in 2020 undertaken various activities in the discharge of their duties and these are summarized as follows:- c) Conducted the annual assessment on the effectiveness of the Board and the Board Committees.